Cashback sites explained

 By Joe Elvin

 Article 1 of 1

-Cashback sites explainedDiscover how you can make money while spending online, by using cashback sites such as Quidco and TopCashback.
+Cashback sites explainedDiscover how you can make money online using cashback sites - and browse the latest deals from Quidco and TopCashback.

 Cashback sites pay you a cash reward when you click through from them to buy goods or financial products.

-The sites offer cashback on a variety of goods and services, from mobile phones to car insurance and bank accounts to broadband.
+Websites such as Quidco and TopCashback offer cashback on a variety of goods and services, from mobile phones to car insurance and bank accounts to broadband.

 How to use cashback sites

 The majority of cashback sites work in the same way although there are differences in fees, joining bonuses and how the money is paid.
 Here's a step-by-step guide to getting yourself set up:

 1Choose a cashback website